makersacademy/CV/README.md

 ## Skills

 **Fast Learner**
-- Whilst building a Facebook Clone during Makers Academy, we tasked to rebuild the frontend in React - a new language to us at the time.
+- Whilst building a Facebook Clone during Makers Academy, we were tasked to rebuild the frontend in React - a new language to us at the time.
 I picked up the language very quickly and within a week could fluently build React components and manage data flow with Redux.

 **Teamwork**
-- Used Agile (scrum) processes to help complete a particularly ambitious group project at Makers Academy.
+- Used Agile (scrum) processes to help complete the particularly ambitious group project, [Makersrich](https://github.com/toddpla/makersrich), at Makers Academy.
 Working together we achieved far more than we could have working individually - and enjoyed the two weeks immensely.
 - I have captained both Football and Korfball teams during my time at School and University, with the notable improvement of the Korfball team over my years involved a particularly proud achievement of mine.

 **Motivated**